East Side Plaza Portsmouth

-1 Gunwharf Quays, also known as East Side Plaza Tower or the Gunwharf Tower Building, is a 95 m tall residential building with 26 floors, located at the Gunwharf Quays shopping complex, Portsmouth, Hampshire, United Kingdom.
-It is commonly referred to as The Lipstick because of its shape, and was successfully completed in 2008.
-It has, at its base, a Brasserie Blanc restaurant.
+1 Gunwharf Quays, also known as East Side Plaza Tower or the Gunwharf Tower Building, is a 95 m tall residential building with 29 floors, located at the Gunwharf Quays shopping complex in Portsmouth, Hampshire, England.
+It is commonly referred to as The Lipstick because of its shape, and was completed in 2008.
+It has a Brasserie Blanc restaurant at its base.
+As of 2025 it is the second-tallest structure in Portsmouth, after the 170 m tall Spinnaker Tower.

 The tower was the flagship of a three-part project that consisted of The Blue Building, The Crescent and The East Size Plaza tower (No1.
 Gunwharf Quays).
-The £50m project was completed in 2010.
+The £50 million project was completed in 2010.

 The building also won Best Urban Regeneration Housing Scheme in 2004.